bnclabs/gson/README.md

 **JSON to CBOR**

 * JSON Types `null`, `true`, `false` are encodable into CBOR format.
-* Types `number` are encoded based on configuration parameter `NumberKind`, which can be one of the following.
+* Types `number` are encoded based on configuration type `NumberKind`, which can be one of the following.
-  * Type `FloatNumber` number is encoded as CBOR-float64.
+  * If config.nk is FloatNumber, all numbers are encoded as CBOR-float64.
-  * Type `FloatNumber32` number is encoded as CBOR-float32.
-  * Type `IntNumber` number is encoded as CBOR-int64.
-  * Type `SmartNumber` if number is floating point then it is encoded as CBOR-float64, else encoded as CBOR-int64.
+  * If config.nk is SmartNumber, all JSON float64 numbers are encoded as CBOR-float64, and, all JSON positive integers are encoded as CBOR-uint64, and, all JSON negative integers are encoded as CBOR-int64.
-  * Type `SmartNumber32` if number is floating point then it is encoded as CBOR-float32, else encoded as CBOR-float32.
 * Type `string` will be parsed and translated into UTF-8, and subsequently encoded as CBOR-text.
 * Type `arrays` can be encoded in `Stream` mode, using CBOR's